derekackworth-zz/Gomoku/README.md

 # Gomoku
-A console application that allows the users to play a 2 player Gomoku game.
+Console application that allows the users to play a 2 player Gomoku game.

 Rules for Gomoku: https://en.wikipedia.org/wiki/Gomoku#Official_rules